flickchicks/flick-backend/README.md

 ```

-where `app` is the name of the Django container, and you can then type the usual command in the shell
+where `app` is the name of the Django container (you can find container names with `docker ps`), and you can then type the usual command in the shell

 ```